tidev/appcd-plugin-webpack/migration.md

 ### Examples

 The follwing examples demonstrate how to use the `chainWebpack` function to modify the Webpack configuration.
-Also take a look the extensive list of [examples from webpack-chain](https://github.com/neutrinojs/webpack-chain#getting-started) to see what else you can do with the `config` object.
+Also check out the extensive list of [examples from webpack-chain](https://github.com/neutrinojs/webpack-chain#getting-started) to see what else you can do with the `config` object.

 #### Add alias